WouterSioen/Symfony-components-in-fork/README.md

 ---

+## Dependency inversion principle

+Would you solder a lamp directly to the electrial wiring in a wall?

+---

 ## DIC: Service container

 > A Service Container (or dependency injection container) is simply a PHP object that manages the instantiation of services (i.e. objects).